Content marketing

 Organizing for content marketing.
 This figure depicts how companies organize to create content in harmony.

 Content marketing is a form of marketing focused on creating, publishing, and distributing content for a targeted audience online.
-It is often used in order to achieve the following business goals: attract attention and generate leads, expand their customer base, generate or increase online sales, increase brand awareness or credibility, and engage a community of online users.
+It is often used to achieve the following business goals: attract attention and generate leads, expand their customer base, generate or increase online sales, increase brand awareness or credibility, and engage a community of online users.
 Content marketing attracts new customers by creating and sharing valuable free content as well as by helping companies create sustainable brand loyalty, providing valuable information to consumers, and creating a willingness to purchase products from the company in the future.

 Content marketing starts with identifying the customer's needs.
 After that, the information can be presented in a variety of long form and short form formats, including news, video, white papers, e-books, infographics, email newsletters, case studies, podcasts, how-to guides, question and answer articles, photos, blogs, etc. Examples of short form content include short blog posts and social media posts.

 Content marketing requires continuous delivery of large amounts of content, preferably within a content marketing strategy.